7 slammin’ web copy tips to spellbind and convert more clients

 • encourage them to take action.

-Not on your first date, anyway.
+Not on your first date.
 They’ll run a mile.

-The people you’re talking to want to feel in control of the copy conversation – the one making the decision after sound consideration.
+For the most part, people want to be in control of their copy conversation – and feel like they’re making decisions to buy or take action after sound consideration.

-That’s why good copywriting techniques are an invaluable sales tool.
+That’s why good copywriting techniques are invaluable sales tools.
+They help you:

-They help you answer readers questions, allay their concerns and show them that you understand their needs and dreams.
+- show that you understand their needs and dreams.

-Use these techniques in your website copy, emails, social posts, blog posts.
+Apply these techniques to your website copy, emails, social posts and blog posts.
 Heck, use them in you print copy and Tinder profile too.

-They’ll make your messages more appealing, intriguing and convert-alicious.
+They’ll all help make your messages more appealing, intriguing and convert-alicious.

 Shine the spotlight on your benefits